psf/black/docs/the_black_code_style.md

 How do you make it stop?
 Just delete that trailing comma and _Black_ will collapse your collection into one line if it fits.

+If you must, you can recover the behaviour of early versions of Black with the option `--skip-magic-trailing-comma` / `-C`.

 ### r"strings" and R"strings"

 _Black_ normalizes string quotes as well as string prefixes, making them lowercase.
 One